AI4Finance-Foundation/FinRL/docs/source/developer_guide/development_setup.rst

 Development setup with PyCharm
 ============================

-This setup makes it easy to work on all of AI4Finance-Foundation's repositories simultaneously, while allowing easy debugging, committing to the respective repo's and creating PRs/MRs.
+This setup makes it easy to work on all of AI4Finance-Foundation's repositories simultaneously, while allowing easy debugging, committing to the respective repo and creating PRs/MRs.

 Step 1: Download Software
 =======